PROFESSIONAL LEARNING

 4. Parent-teacher-student conferences

-Similar to a parent-teacher conference, this variant includes students in the meeting; it’s a great way to give them more responsibility for their own learning and education.
+Similar to a parent-teacher conference, this variant includes students in the meeting.
+It’s a great way to give them more responsibility for their own learning and education.
 Adults in the student’s life can encourage talking openly about questions or concerns.
 During these conferences, many students respond well to any feedback their teacher has about their grades or behavior.
 They feel supported by both their family and their teacher, which can lead to better school performance.

 5. Student work folders